-His own Rebekka seemed more valuable to him each time he was in the company of these rich men's wives.
+His own Rebekka seemed more valuable to him the rare times he was in the company of these rich men's wives.
 From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew his good fortune.
-Plump, comely and capable, she had been worth the long search A negotiations.
+Plump, comely and capable, she had been worth the long search made necessary because taking over the patroonship required a wife and because he wanted a certain kind of mate-an unchurched woman of child bearing age, obedient but not groveling, literate but not proud, independent but nurturing.
+And he would accept no less.
+Rebekka was ideal.
 There was not a shrewish bone in her body.
 She never raised her voice in anger.
 Saw to his needs, made the tenderest dumplings, took to chores in a land completely strange to her with enthusiasm and invention, cheerful as a canary.
 Or used to be.
 Three dead infants in a row, followed by the accidental death of Patrician, their eight year old, had un-leavened her.
 A kind of invisible ash had settled over her which vigils at the small graves in the meadow did nothing to wipe away.
 Yet she neither complained nor shirked her duties.
 If anything, she threw herself more vigorously into the farm work and when he traveled, as now, on business, trading, collecting, lending, he had no doubts about how his home was being managed.
 Rebekka and her two helpers were as reliable as sunrise and strong as posts.
 Besides, time and health were on their side.
-She would bear more children and at least one-a boy-would survive.
+She would bear more children and at least one-a boy- would live to thrive.

 Dessert, fruit and pecans, was an improvement and when he accompanied D'Ortega on the impossible-to-refuse tour of the place, his mood had lifted slightly, enough to admire the estate honestly.
 The tobacco sheds, wagons, row after row of barrels-orderly and nicely kept-the well made meat house, milk house, laundry, cook house.
 All but the latter white washed plaster, a jot smaller than the slave quarters but, unlike them, in excellent repair.
-The subject, the purpose, of his visit had not been resolved.
+The subject, the purpose, of the meeting had not been resolved.
 D'Ortega had described with great attention to detail the accidents beyond his control that made him unable to pay what he owed.
-But how Vaark would be re-imbursed had not been broached.
+But how Jacob would be re-imbursed had not been broached.
 Examining the spotted, bug ridden leaves of tobacco, it became clear to him what D'Ortega had left to offer.
-Vaark refused.
-His farm was small, his trade needed only himself.
-Besides having no place to put them, there was nothing to occupy them.
+Jacob refused.
+His farm was modest, his trade needed only himself.
+Besides having no place to put_them, there was nothing to occupy them.